vesoft-inc/nebula-operator/doc/user/nebula_port.md

 ### Nebula port configurable

-We provide the fields `port` and `httpPort` in CRD to define the port settings for each component in NebulaGraph.
+We provide the fields `config` in CRD to define the port settings for each component in NebulaGraph.
-- The Thrift port can be configured upon creation, but changes are prohibited when the cluster is running.
-- The HTTP port can be configured at any time.

-Here is the configuration file for NebulaCluster which have a custom HTTP port:
+Here is the configuration file for NebulaCluster which have a custom port and http port:
 ```yaml
 apiVersion: apps.nebula-graph.io/v1alpha1
 kind: NebulaCluster